weezepawnzible/RANDy/README.md

 # Versions

 The "standard" version has a pre-defined repetition limit of 2 per value.
-So each number will only occur in a cyclce twice.
+So each number will only occur in a cycle twice.

 The "expert" version has a feature to manually set the repetition limit to an arbitrary value.
 So each number will occur in a cycle with user-defined times.